|

 Vancouver Island is

-approximately 350 miles long, just off the coast of British Columbia, Canada
+approximately 350 miles long, just off the coast of British Columbia, Canada and

-largest city on the island is Victoria, (pop.
-Approx. 350,000) at the
+city on the island is Victoria, (pop.
+Approx. 350,000) at the southernmost

-mid 80's Fahrenheit in summer, with occasional forays into the mid nineties F. In
+mid 80's Fahrenheit in summer, with occasional forays into the mid nineties

-rainfall is much less than neighbouring Vancouver
+Canada, and winter rainfall is much less than neighbouring

-and Seattle.
-It is quite common to see Palm trees flourishing in our
+quite common to see Palm trees flourishing in our city.
+Below is a view

-city's namesake, built in the early 1900s by the Canadian Pacific Railway.
-There are several
+Victoria, also our city's namesake, built in the early 1900s by the Canadian

 ferry services to Vancouver